The following types of injuries are associated with trucking accidents:

 Trucking accidents can also cause fatal injuries.
 According to the Insurance Institute for Highway Safety (IIHS), the smaller vehicle drivers and passengers are at increased risk of fatalities in a large-truck-versus-car collision.

-The Cost of Treating Your Trucking Accident Injuries
+You Could Recover the Cost of Treating Your Trucking Accident Injuries